olliee2/deskweb/README.md

 3. Set the build command to `npm run build`.
 4. Deploy!

-The game will be available at your Cloudflare Pages URL.
+The desktop will be available at your Cloudflare Pages URL.